sugarlabs/RPi-Docs/src/installation.md

 ## Step 8: Launched Sugar

 Once the Raspberry Pi reboots, Sugar should start automatically.
+Dont Forget to check if the Sugar Desktop Environment is installed , and turning off auto logging in RPi-config settings.
-If not you may have to follow up with troubleshoots.
+If not you face any difficulties you may have to follow up with troubleshoots.